-Attendance rates are provided to students at the end of each course.
-If a student's attendance rate is under 80%, the student will complete an advising session with the Campus Director or instructor to create a plan to improve attendance.
+Students can view their attendance rates in EDlumina (the Student Information System) at any time.
+If a student's attendance rate is under 80% at the end of a course, the student will complete an advising session with the Campus Director or staff member to create a plan to improve attendance.